 If you’ve had your fill of roller coasters and carousels, why not try out a different theme park game that lets you create splendid habitats for exotic animals?

-Planet Zoo comes highly-recommended and is also made by Frontier Developments, the same studio behind Planet Coaster, so naturally, it follows a comparable formula.
+Planet Zoo comes well-recommended and is also made by Frontier Developments, the same studio behind Planet Coaster, so naturally, it follows a similar formula.

-In it, you’re tasked with caring for a broad range of species with specific dietary, environmental, and social needs that have to be addressed while maintaining your zoo’s staff, facilities, and more.
+In it, you’re tasked with caring for a wide range of species with particular dietary, environmental, and social needs that have to be addressed while maintaining your zoo’s staff, facilities, and more.

-The game gives you the option to play as a single character and follow them through a lifelong zoo-keeping career, or become a franchiser who oversees an entire extensive complex.
+The game gives you the option to play as a single character and follow them through a lifelong zoo-keeping career, or become a franchiser who oversees an entire vast complex.

 Parkasaurus